 The apple and cinnamon flavors really do make this cranberry margarita unique and give the cocktail dimension.
 If you don't have a week to wait for the tequila infusion, there is a faster way to get those flavors into the drink.
 The trick is to make an apple-cinnamon simple syrup.

+- When using the syrup shortcut, you will find it best to adjust the cranberry margarita's sweetener, which is the triple sec.
 Knock the triple sec pour down to 1/4 ounce, add 1/2 ounce of apple-cinnamon syrup, and ramp up the lime juice to just under 3/4 ounce.
 This drink should have a nice balance of flavor and you can always adjust it further to suit your taste.

 How Strong Is the Cranberry Margarita?